Week of education and actions against racism and antisemitism: Participate in the remembrance trail of the Shoah Memorial

 With the exceptional presence of Claire Romi from the association Al Syete.

-11h – 1pm: Works for memory: the Shoah in Literature
+11am – 1pm: Works for memory: the Holocaust in literature

-During and after the Shoah, in France as everywhere in Europe, many were those who took up the pen to say and tell the unspeakable.
-From testimony to fiction, from autobiography to theatre, from the newspaper to poetry, the power of the verb invites us to question and understand History.
+During and after the Shoah, in France as throughout Europe, many people took up the pen to tell and recount the unspeakable.
+From testimony to fiction, from autobiography to theater, from the newspaper to poetry, the power of the word invites us to question and understand history.
 Why write?
 When to write and in what form?
-Around the Shoah Memorial and then within the permanent exhibition, the workshop allows to walk through the most beautiful pages of Simone Veil, Joseph Kessel, Robert Badinter, Hélène Berr, Patrick Modiano or even Primo Levi.
+Around the Shoah Memorial and within the permanent exhibition, the workshop allows you to walk through the most beautiful pages of Simone Veil, Joseph Kessel, Robert Badinter, Hélène Berr, Patrick Modiano or Primo Levi.

 Mediator: Julien Coutant